hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 The proposal assumes no relation with the platform and defines a generic solution that can be adopted by any consumer, the only assumption the proposal is making is that exist a channel to connect each participant where the identity of the sender of a message has been previously validated.

+Additionally, participants will need access to each other's public key.
+While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading and in memory interpretation from each node is also outside the scope of this proposal.

 ### Glossary
 - **TSS (Threshold Signature Scheme)**: A threshold-based signing where a minimum number of parties (threshold) must collaborate to produce or verify a signature.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret s is divided into n shares by a dealer, and shares are sent to shareholders secretly.
 The secret "s" is shared among n shareholders in such a way that (a) with t or more than t shares can recover the secret, and (b) with fewer than t shares cannot obtain the secret.
 Shamir’s (t, n) SS is based on a linear polynomial and is unconditionally secure.